Kotlin/KEEP/proposals/objects-aggregation.md

 }
 ```

-The complexity hides in lexical scope resolution for the specified name.
+The complexity of compilation lies in the field of lexical scope resolution for the specified name.
 To solve this issue, the following resolution order can be applied:
 1. Looking for own member in the top-level class
 1. Looking for member in the inherited class
 1. Looking for member in companion object (if declared)